marionettejs/backbone.marionette/docs/marionette.collectionview.md

 * unbind all `listenTo` events
 * unbind all custom view events
 * unbind all DOM events
-* unbind all item views that were rendered
+* unbind all child views that were rendered
 * remove `this.el` from the DOM
 * call an `onClose` event on the view, if one is provided